insightsengineering/uniCATE/paper/paper.md

 treatment would most benefit a patient given their characteristics.
 These characteristics could include, but are not limited to, potentially predictive biomarkers.
-When interpretable statistical learning methods are used to estimate these rules, biomarkers found to be "important" might be labeled predictive.
-For example, estimation procedures based on regularized linear regression define a biomarker as predictive if its treatment interaction coefficient estimate is non-zero.
+When interpretable statistical learning methods are used to estimate these rules, biomarkers thought to most meaningfully modify the treatment effect might be labeled predictive.
+In clinical trials, for example, estimation procedures based on regularized linear regression that include treatment-biomarker interactions in the model define a biomarker as predictive if its treatment interaction coefficient estimate is non-zero.

-While this approach to predictive biomarker discovery works well in traditional asymptotic settings, it is not so when the number of biomarkers is similar to or larger than the number of patients in a study.
+While this approach to predictive biomarker discovery works well in traditional asymptotic settings --- assuming that the relationship between the outcome, the treatment, and the biomarkers admits a linear form ---, it is not so when the number of biomarkers is similar to or larger than the number of patients in a study.
 Popular treatment rule estimation methods do not guarantee false positive rate control [@tian2014; @chen2017], which can have severe consequences in practice.
-For example, the inclusion of false positive predictive biomarkers in diagnostic assays decreases their clinical utility, and already limited resources are wasted on biological validation experiments of duds for drug target discovery purposes.
-Patient outcomes are ultimately negatively effected.
+In particular, the inclusion of false positive predictive biomarkers in diagnostic assays decreases their clinical utility, and already limited resources are wasted on biological validation experiments of duds for drug target discovery purposes.
+Patient outcomes are ultimately negatively affected.

-We proposed in recent work a variable importance parameter that directly measures individual biomarkers' roles in treatment effect modification [@boileau2022].
-The methodology, dubbed *uniCATE*, relies on semiparametric theory to perform assumption-lean inference about this parameter.
-We demonstrated that our procedure controls the rate of false discoveries in high-dimensional randomized control trials, allowing for the accurate identification of predictive biomarkers.
+We proposed in recent work a causal variable importance parameter that directly measures individual biomarkers' roles in treatment effect modification [@boileau2022].
+The methodology, dubbed *uniCATE*, relies on semiparametric theory to perform assumption-lean inference about this parameter in randomized control trials.
+We demonstrated that our procedure controls the rate of false discoveries in high-dimensional clinical trials, allowing for the accurate identification of predictive biomarkers.
 This methodology is implemented in the `uniCATE` package.